mikeapted/aws-codepipeline-devicefarm/README.md

 Welcome to the aws-codepipeline-devicefarm project.

-This project shows you how to AWS Device Farm, AWS CodePipeline, and AWS Code Build.
+This project shows you how to AWS Device Farm, AWS CodePipeline, AWS Code Build and Jenkins.
 The integration enables developers to build automated UX testing into their mobile development workflow.

 ## Architecture